z669016/adventofcode-2020/README.md

 A '''Bags.loadBags(List<String> lines)''' method returns a '''Map<String,Bag>''' (puzzle input).
 The '''Bag''' class provides a '''contains(Bag bag)''' method which returns true if a bag (or any of its contained bags) contains the specified bag.
 That's enough to solve part 1.
 Another method returns the number of bags inside the bag.
 The result is remembered as it probably takes too long to calculate it every time again.
 That method solves part 2.

+## Day 8
+It might be a bit of overkill, but maybe it pays off in one of the upcoming days (over the past years, each year had several puzzles based on the idea of a programmable device.
+I created some classes for an '''Instruction''' (abstract base class), a '''Compiler''', and a '''Processor''' (an interface with an instruction pointer and an accumulator), and build a '''HandHeldGameConsole'''.

+The '''Processor''' can log it's state and executing instructions, and can terminate (configurable) when an instruction is about to execute for a second time.
+These are the required ingredients for part 1.

+For part 2, just loop over the program and replace the next nop or jmp instruction, until the program terminates normally instead of being terminated due to an repeated instruction.